 If you’re still a little confused about what growth hacking actually is, here’s a basic example:

-One area where they were really struggling was with their Product Information pages.
-Here, visitors could click on a particular conveyor belt system type and get more information about that system, look at pictures, and request a quote.
-Despite these being some of their most popular pages on the website, only 4% of visitors were clicking the “Request a Quote” call-to-action on the bottom of each page, with a click-to-submission rate of only 30%.
+One area where they were really having a lot of friction was their Product Information pages.
+Here, visitors could click on a particular conveyor belt system type and get more information about that system, look at pictures and request a quote.
+Despite these being some of their most popular pages on the website, only 4% of visitors were clicking the “Request a Quote” call-to-action at the bottom of each page, with a click-to-submission rate of only 30%.

-Replaced low-res product images with high-quality professional images
+Replaced low-res product images with professional, high-quality images

 How do I get started?

-Before you start searching for different growth hacks to try, you need to figure out what problems need fixing on your website.
-As I mentioned above, a growth hacker’s only goal is to improve growth, and they rely on specific website metrics and KPIs to do so — not only to measure if they’re successful or not, but also to find clues about what needs to be fixed.
+Before you start searching for different growth hacks to try, you need to determine what website issues need to be addressed.
+As I mentioned above, a growth hacker’s only goal is to improve growth, and they rely on specific website metrics and KPIs to do so — not only to measure whether they’re successful, but also to discover what needs to be fixed.

-That being said, many marketing strategies today now include a form of "growth hacking" in their long-term marketing plans.
-CRO and GDD both revolve around constantly testing and improving your website using the data and insights gathered from your website.
-When it’s done correctly, not only can it have a major, quantifiable impact on your lead growth, but it also helps you understand your audience on a deeper level.
+Many marketing strategies now include a form of "growth hacking" in their long-term initiatives.
+Conversion rate optimization (CRO) and Growth-Driven Design (GDD) both revolve around constantly testing and improving your website using the data and insights gathered from your analytic tools.
+When done correctly, not only can your hacking have a major, quantifiable impact on your lead growth, but it also helps you understand your audience on a deeper level.